 The team instead used non-dynamic estimates and calculations to estimate impacts.
 The impacts of the policy on ticket price were estimated by drawing on estimated price impacts of including aviation in the EU ETS.
-CE Delft (2007) estimated the impacts of a €15 and a €45/tonne CO2 carbon price, and used several scenarios for regime design.
+CE Delft (2007) estimated the impacts of a \leq 15 and a \leq 45/tonne CO2 carbon price, and used several scenarios for regime design.
 We chose the 100% auctioning model with 100% cost pass through, on the assumption that any international levy will not involve free allocation.

-To translate this into impacts, we used the price elasticity for demand for air travel estimated in another analysis of EU options for taxing aviation Scheelhaase and Grimme, (2007), with an assumed breakdown among business class and economy travellers, and short- medium- and long-haul flights.
+To translate this into impacts, we used the price elasticity for demand for air travel estimated in another analysis of EU options for taxing aviation Scheelhaase and Grimme, (2007), with an assumed breakdown among business class and economy travellers, and short- medium- and longhaul flights.
 This, coupled with information on foreign non-business arrivals in Chile by air, from the World Tourism Organization (2018) gave us numbers of reduced visits in response to ticket price increases (See Annex 6).

-These were then multiplied by weighted average figures from the Statistics of Ministerio de Economía de Chile for length of stay, and expenditure, to derive lost spending, or direct impacts.
-We derived indirect impacts by disaggregating that spending into the main categories charged in Chile by foreign credit cards, and adapted those categories to fit the 2017 input-output matrix for Chile.
+These were then multiplied by weighted average figures from the Ministry of Economics of Chile (2018a) for length of stay, and expenditure, to derive lost spending, or direct impacts.
+We derived indirect impacts by disaggregating that spending into the main categories charged in Chile by foreign credit cards (Ministry of Economics Chile, 2018b), and adapted those categories to fit the 2017 input-output matrix for Chile.
 The multipliers in that matrix gave us direct and indirect impacts across a number of sectors of the Chilean economy.